everpub/openscienceprize/proposal.md

 should be addressed. (refs)

-Seventh, there are several (perhaps many) missing technical components of the publishing stack.
+Seventh, there are several (perhaps many) missing technical components of the publishing stack for interacting with pre- and post-publication papers.
 For one example, we lack good tools for notebook/workflow comparison and "diffing" to support review and editorial processes.
 For another, we lack tools to integrate with publishing and repository submission workflows.